Zillowe FoundationZillowe Documentation

 • Extensions: Distributed via Zoi Extensions.

-description: Rebuilds system font cache when fonts are installed or removed.
+description: Rebuilds GTK icon caches when icon themes are installed or removed.

 platforms: ["linux"]